-Database backup is one of the most important process for any database or system administrator.
-A database backup is the copy of data from the database that helps to reuse the database in case of any loss events happens.
+Database backup is one of the most important processes for any database or system administrator.
+A database backup is the copy of data from the database that helps reuse the database in case any loss events happen.

-Backup and restore the MongoDB database is important when you want to migrate your database to a different server or switch the MongoDB version.
-MongoDB comes with mongodump and mongorestore utility to backup and restore the databases.
-It is a very simple and powerful utility to perform the backup and restoration process on the live servers very effectively.
+Backup and restoring the MongoDB database is important when you want to migrate your database to a different server or switch to MongoDB.
+MongoDB comes with mongodump and mongorestore commands to backup and restores the databases.
+It is a very simple and powerful tool to perform the backup and restoration process on live servers effectively.

 The mongodump is a backup tool to create a binary export of the contents of a database.
-It can export the data from standalone, replica set, and sharded cluster deployments.
+It can export the data from standalone, replica sets, and shared cluster deployments.

 The mongorestore is a database restoration tool that loads data from either a binary database dump created by mongodump or the standard input into a mongod or mongos instance.